English

 5. Conduct a DFM Review Before Production

-Submit your 2D drawing or 3D model for a Design for Manufacturability (DFM) review.
+Submit your 2D drawing or 3D model for a Design for Manufacturability (DFM) review before releasing production.
+DFM should identify which tolerances affect function and which tolerances only add cost.
 A qualified supplier will assess:

-• Whether your tolerances are practical and cost-effective
+• Whether your tolerances are practical, measurable, and worth the added cost for each feature.

-• If specific features need special tools or finishing operations
+• If specific features need special tools, additional setups, controlled finishing, or inspection fixtures.

 6. Start with a Prototype or Trial Run

-Before committing to mass production, request a prototype batch with full FAI documentation.
+Before committing to mass production, request a prototype batch with full FAI documentation for critical dimensions.
+The trial should use the same material and finish state when those factors affect tolerance.
 This allows you to validate:

 7. Confirm Process Controls for Stability

-Tolerances under ±0.01 mm require more than just accurate equipment.
+Tolerances under ±0.01 mm require more than accurate equipment.
+Process controls should explain how variation is detected before parts fail inspection.
 Ask if the supplier: